In this article, I explain the rather sensitive issues around:

 The role of your solicitor at the mediation meeting

-You can instruct your solicitor:
+You could instruct your solicitor:

 - to negotiate on your behalf, lock, stock and barrel;